sparkfabrik/company-playbook/content/guides/local-development-environment-configuration.md

 ```
 % docker-machine ls
 NAME   ACTIVE   DRIVER       STATE     URL                         SWARM
-dev    *        virtualbox   Running   tcp://192.168.99.100:2376
+dinghy    *        virtualbox   Running   tcp://192.168.99.100:2376
 ```

-Now you should add to the init script of your shell sessions something that automatically loads environment variable needed in order to connect to the dev machine.
+Now you should add to the init script of your shell sessions something that automatically loads environment variable needed in order to connect to the dinghy machine.
 Add this lines to your *.bashrc* or *.zshrc*:

 ```
-eval "$(docker-machine env dev)"
+eval "$(docker-machine env dinghy)"
-export DOCKER_MACHINE_IP=$(docker-machine ip dev)
+export DOCKER_MACHINE_IP=$(docker-machine ip dinghy)
 ```

-Install *dnsdock* with this command, that will create a container that will always start once the dev machine starts:
+Install *dnsdock* with this command, that will create a container that will always start once the dinghy machine starts:

 ```
 docker run --restart=always -d -v /var/run/docker.sock:/var/run/docker.sock --name dnsdock -p 172.17.42.1:53:53/udp aacebedo/dnsdock:v1.15.0-amd64